Skip to main content

 1. **Amazon River** - As the world's largest river by water discharge, the Amazon in South America is a marvel of nature, nurturing an incredible diversity of wildlife and supporting millions of people.

-2. **Nile River** - Standing as one of the longest rivers on the planet, the Nile has been the cradle of civilization in northeastern Africa, especially in Egypt and Sudan, where its waters have sustained life for thousands of years.
+2. **Nile River** - Standing as one of the longest rivers on the planet, the Nile has been the cradle of civilisation in northeastern Africa, especially in Egypt and Sudan, where its waters have sustained life for thousands of years.

 3. **Yangtze River** - The pride of China, the Yangtze is not only the longest river in Asia but also a vital artery for commerce and agriculture, fueling the nation’s economic growth.